 ~ Siebold, water trainer of the Gen 6 Elite Four

 Pokemon’s new favorite treat: PokePuffs!
 Introduced with Pokemon X and Y (Gen 6, 2013), you can feed your Pokemon PokePuffs to increase their affection towards you.
 You can get PokePuffs from visiting Pokemon and by playing the mini-games in PokeAmie.
+So why not make some of your own Real-Life Pokepuffs?

 Why feed your Pokemon Pokepuffs?
 Because affection makes your Pokemon better in battle!